The Merry Nibelung

 James Anderson, Steven Glasser, Dennis Ingle, Steven Macdonald,

-Lyndon McNall,
+Lyndon McNall, Adam Shellenberger, Joseph Troiano

-Adam Shellenberger, Joseph Troiano and Ben Wager
+and Ben Wager

-Gloria Collins, music director,
+Gloria Collins, music director and pianist

 Performed on March 1 & 2, 2003